 So, I shared five amazement tactics, and it was the fifth and final tactic that created a surprising response, and the subject of this article.
 And, it was simple:

 The reaction from the audience was surprising.
 They unexpectedly applauded.
 I wondered why they would applaud at something so simple – something that seemed like just common sense.
 More on that in just a moment.

 I went on to explain what it took to be nice.
 I’ve written about this type of thing before, but here is the spin.
-Nice people do a number of things:

 That last point, writing thank you notes, was a call-back to the beginning of the speech when I talked about how my parents taught me to do the right thing.
 That started when my mom made me write thank you notes to anyone that gave me a gift.
 That was a great lesson, taught at a very young age, about doing the right thing; being nice and showing appreciation to people who are nice to you.

 After the speech, I asked my wife, who was in the audience, why she thought the audience applauded.
 She said that so many people aren’t nice.
 It’s not that they are rude or mean, although sometimes they are.
 No, they just don’t smile and say thank you.
-And, when you encounter someone who is nice, you feel so much better about doing business with them.
+And, when you encounter someone nice, you feel so much better about doing business with them.

 In business, being nice is part of delivering customer service.
 It’s a positive attitude, the respect you show to the customer, and the way you make them feel appreciated.
 It’s an essential part of any customer service strategy.
 The best system isn’t complete without the positive feelings the customer experiences from doing business with you.

 Shep Hyken is a customer service/CX expert, award-winning keynote speaker, and New York Times bestselling author.
 Learn more about Shep’s customer service and customer experience keynote speeches and his customer service training workshops at www.Hyken.com.
 Connect with Shep on LinkedIn.